 - Display emails, calendars and contacts in the Outlook app for Android and iOS

-Here’s what you can’t do in Outlook:
+Here is what you cannot do in Outlook:

 - Display the tasks in Outlook app for Android and iOS

 SharePoint also offers task planning functionality.
-Project Server/Online has a separate workspace for each project – a project site.
+Project Server / Online has a separate workspace for each project – a project site.
 The task list in the workspace is automatically synchronized with the project plan’s tasks.
 In this list, you can bundle all the documents, risks, problems and other lists, and link to these.

-- The user interface isn’t intuitive,
+- The user interface is not intuitive

 This means that the team members have to search all the project’s sites to find the tasks assigned to them, or manually synchronize these lists in Outlook.

 Microsoft is working on several new concepts for work management, in which SharePoint no longer plays a role in project planning.
-If you are still interested in linking SharePoint task lists with MS Project tasks, practical solutions can be programmed or configured o accomplish this; for example, using O365 with Microsoft Flow or TPG PSLink.
+If you are still interested in linking SharePoint task lists with MS Project tasks, practical solutions can be programmed or configured o accomplish this; for example, using Microsoft 365 with Microsoft Flow or TPG PSLink.

-The advantages of Microsoft To-Do
+The Advantages of Microsoft To Do

-To-Do definitely has the potential to offer a practical way for project managers and team members to collaborate.
+To Do definitely has the potential to offer a practical way for project managers and team members to collaborate.
 It lets you: